 Ever wanted to know how a washing machine works?
-In this video Matt demonstrates how modern front loading washing machines get our clothes clean.
+In this video eSpares explain how a modern front loading washing machine works, helping you to understand your appliance and make the most out of it.

 Hi, I’m Matt from eSpares, in this video, I’m going to show you how a washing machine works.